RaspberryPiFoundation/weather-station/README.md

 1. Rename the Oracle credentials template file to enable it.

   `mv credentials.oracle.template credentials.oracle`

+1. Update the to the local MySQL credentials file with the password for the MySQL *root* user that you chose during installation.

+  `nano credentials.mysql`

+  The PASSWORD field is probably the only one you need to change (unless you also chose `raspberry`).
+The double quotes `"` enclosing the values are important so take care not to remove them by mistake.

 1. The main entry points for the code are `log_all_sensors.py` and `upload_to_oracle.py`.
 These will be called by the [cron](http://en.wikipedia.org/wiki/Cron) scheduler to automatically take measurements.
 The measurements will be saved in the local MySQL database as well as uploaded to the Oracle Apex Database online (if you registered).